| Mario Kart for the first

 the series into an entirely

+different realm.
 For a first attempt at a

 handheld Mario Kart game, Super